HarshRohila/youtube-frontend/readme.md

 - No ads, no tracking.
 - No sign in required to use.
-- Integration with [SponsorBlock](https://github.com/ajayyy/SponsorBlock) to automatically skip sponsors.
+- Integration with [SponsorBlock](https://github.com/ajayyy/SponsorBlock) to automatically skip sponsors and non-music parts in music videos.
 - Free and Open Source.

 ### UI